 Another from of water-powered clock bears mentioning, despite the fact that it doesn't depend on the movement of water at all.
 All you need in order to power the Eco-Friendly Water-Powered Clock (pictured above) is a little water -- and a splash of natural lemon juice.

 This clock runs off a simple galvanic cell battery, which entails the emersion of a cathode or positive metal (such as copper) and an anode or negative metal (such as zinc) in an electrolyte solution.
 The lemon-laced water serves as the electrolyte solution, which allows the transfer of electrons between the two metals, resulting in an electric cell.
 If you've ever used a potato to power a digital clock as a school project, then you've witnessed the same process at work.
 These water-powered clocks tend to sell for less than $20, not counting any lemon juice runs you'll have to make.

 Ready to make the switch to liquid-based timekeeping?
-Explore the links on the next page to learn even more about water clocks and other green gadgetry.
+Explore the links below to learn even more about water clocks and other green gadgetry.

 Related HowStuffWorks Articles